promahbubul/Quran_Bangla_Web_App/README.md

 ## Features

-- Select your sura and read sura in bangla and arabic
+- All surah in simple arabic language
+- Arabic to Bangla
+- Single Ayat audio
+- Full Surah Audio
+- Search surah by surah number
 - Arabic language fonts are more readable

 ## Technology used